-from the the-balance-sheet dept
+from the nice-social-score-you-have-there;-be-a-shame-if-anything-happened-to-it dept

 The Great Firewall of China is pretty well-known these days, as is the fact that it is by no means impenetrable.
 The Chinese authorities aren't exactly happy about that, and we have seen a variety of attempts to stop its citizens from using tools to circumvent the national firewall.
 These have included Chinese ISPs trying to spot and block the use of VPNs; deploying China's Great Cannon to take out anti-censorship sites using massive DDoS attacks; forcing developers of circumvention tools to shut down their repositories; and pressuring Content Delivery Networks to remove all illegal circumvention, proxy and VPN services hosted on their servers.